jarviscanada/jarvis_data_eng_HarikrishnaPillai/linux_sql/README.md

   SELECT * FROM host_uage;
   ```
 # Deployment
-All scripts and SQL files are deployed onto GitHuB repository excluding local instance of postgres database which is mounted on Docker.
+- All scripts and SQL files are deployed onto GitHuB repository excluding local instance of postgres database which is mounted on Docker.
+- Install Docker Engine, Postgres Image and deploy a database on your local repository
 # Improvements
 - Connect the Database to a visualization tool to represent data better
 - More queries to understand the resources needed for each node